 Changing demographics and socioeconomic shifts mean a lot of opportunity for cities, but they also bring a lot of challenges.
 How do we plan for this new urban future?

 WEBINAR RECORDING: Giving New Life to Dying Malls

 In the face of big changes to retail that have changed the status of the shopping mall, how can we tap powerful demographic and market forces to breathe new life into these strategic sites?

-WEBINAR RECORDING: David Dixon presents on Suburban Remix
+RECORDED WEBINAR: David Dixon and Jason Beske present on Suburban Remix

 What does Value of Downtowns report tell us about tomorrow’s cities and regions?
 (Part 2)